 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This is NOT an authentic Capirotada de Picón recipe.
+This is NOT a Capirotada de Picón recipe.

 For all my fellow Spanish speakers: